jeroenvandisseldorp/ksml/docs/reference/data-and-formats-reference.md

     valueType: long
 ```

+Windowed types are most commonly used as output from windowing operations like count, aggregate, etc. The key contains both the original key value and window timing information.

+??? info "Producer - Windowed example (click to expand)"

+    ```yaml
+    {%
+      include "../definitions/reference/data-types/windowed-producer.yaml"
+    %}
+    ```

+??? info "Processor - Windowed example (click to expand)"

+    ```yaml
+    {%
+      include "../definitions/reference/data-types/windowed-processor.yaml"
+    %}
+    ```

+**What this example demonstrates:**

+This windowed processing example shows how to count events per user within time windows.
+It takes a stream of user events, groups them by user ID, applies a 10-second tumbling window, and counts events within each window.
+The result uses the `windowed(string)` key type, which contains both the original user key and window timing information (start/end times).
+This is essential for time-based analytics like counting user activity rates or detecting patterns over time intervals.

 ### The Any Type

 The special type `?` or `any` can be used when the exact type is unknown or variable.